xavriley/ruby-aubio/README.md

 ```
 my_file.onsets # list of extracted onsets
 my_file.pitches # list of extracted pitches
-# NOT YET IMPLEMENTED # my_file.beats # where one would tap their foot
+my_file.beats # where one would tap their foot
 # NOT YET IMPLEMENTED # my_file.notes # list of onsets with pitches
 # NOT YET IMPLEMENTED # my_file.silences # list of silent regions
 # NOT YET IMPLEMENTED # my_file.mel_frequency_cepstral_coefficients # list of mfccs